The Boxer Braid: Cornrows, or Dutch Braids, Rebooted

-Get in on the boxer braid trend, a rebooted braided style that’s been around way before millennials made it famous.
+Get in on the boxer braid trend, a rebooted braided style inspired by a Black hairstyle that's been around way before social media made it famous.

-First things first: These cool braids are officially called cornrows, or in some cases (and if you want to flex your braid vocabulary), pigtail Dutch braids a.k.a. reverse French braids.
-Although the boxer braid hairstyle has been worn for decades—the pop star cornrow boom of the Noughties, #NeverForget!—has been rebranded as boxer braids in the last few years.
-Some say it’s because it’s the hairstyle of choice of female athletes as they duke it out in the ring, but we definitely think it’s just a clever re-marketing ploy.
+First things first: These cool braids are officially called cornrows.
+In some cases, they’re referred to as pigtail Dutch braids a.k.a. reverse French braids, because of the way the plait bumps up instead of being indented down in the middle.
+And although the boxer braid hairstyle has been worn for centuries—as a heritage hairstyle within the Black hair community—it has been rebranded as boxer braids in the last few years.
+Some say it’s because it’s the hairstyle of choice of female athletes as they duke it out in the ring, while there are others that say it’s a social media and celebrity marketing ploy.

 How to Create a Boxer Braid or Pigtail Dutch Braids

-Nothing holds a braid better than strands that have been shampooed, conditioned and prepped for the tugging.
-Do so with a fortifying system, such as TRESemmé Repair & Protect 7 Shampoo and the TRESemmé Repair and Protect 7 Conditioner.
+Few things hold a braid better than strands that have been shampooed, conditioned, and prepped for the tugging.
+Do so with a fortifying system, such as Love Beauty and Planet Blue-Green Algae & Eucalyptus Shampoo and Conditioner.
 This duo works to gently cleanse and nourish your hair.
-Then prep your hair for blow-drying by spraying some of the TRESemmé Thermal Creations Heat Tamer Spray throughout your hair.

 Make sure that your hair is dry before you start your boxer braid style.